CreditDecoding: Accelerating Parallel Decoding in Diffusion Large Language Models with Trace Credit: CreditDecoding Supplement

 \subsection{Block Length Ablation}

 In the parallel decoding framework of generative models, the choice of generation block length directly determines the balance between system performance and efficiency.
-Through block length ablation experiments analyzing Fast-dLLM and CreditDecoding, as shown in Figure~\ref{fig:block_ablation}, it can be observed that when the block length is set to 64, both methods demonstrate relatively superior comprehensive performance.
-Under this configuration, both CreditDecoding and Fast-dLLM achieve excellent average scores, indicating that this scale fully unleashes the potential of block-level generation mechanisms without significantly sacrificing generation quality.
-In contrast, smaller block lengths (such as 32) can maintain high performance levels but result in significantly lower decoding speeds, making it difficult to meet the high-throughput requirements of practical deployment.
+Through block length ablation experiments analyzing Fast-dLLM and CreditDecoding, as shown in Figure~\ref{fig:block_ablation}, it can be observed that when the block length is set to 64, both methods demonstrate optimal balance.
+Under this configuration, both CreditDecoding and Fast-dLLM achieve higher average scores, indicating that this scale fully unleashes the potential of block-level generation mechanisms without significantly sacrificing generation quality.
+In contrast, smaller block lengths (such as 32) can maintain high performance levels but result in significantly lower inference speeds, making it difficult to meet the high-throughput requirements of practical deployment.
 Meanwhile, larger block lengths (such as 256 and above) significantly improve TPF but lead to a sharp performance decline.
-Therefore, a block length of 64 achieves the optimal balance between maintaining generation performance and achieving parallel acceleration, making it an ideal choice that considers both accuracy and practicality.
+Therefore, a block length of \textbf{64} is an ideal choice considering both accuracy and practicality.

+We also observe that the performance degradation with increasing block size is caused by the parallel decoding mechanism itself, as dLLMs inevitably suffer from prematurely decoded tokens.
+This issue also appears in other training-free methods like Top-$K$ or entropy-based thresholding.
+Nevertheless, CreditDecoding significantly alleviates this degradation.
+By capturing \textit{the temporal consistency of confidence} during denoising, CreditDecoding effectively filters out noise from premature predictions, thereby better maintaining performance while accelerating compared to Fast-dLLM.